About Meta Student

 Supervisors face real challenges: final-year projects must be original, motivating, and achievable within tight timelines.
 Meta Student offers a ready-made, educationally-rich alternative.
 By directing students to join collaborative pooled analyses you can:

-• Give students training in reproducible methods and transparent reporting — valuable professional skills.
+- Give students exposure to robust reproducible methods and transparent reporting — valuable professional skills.

-Supervisors can sign up their groups, propose class-wide replications, or use the platform to aggregate student projects into publishable analyses.
+Supervisors can direct individual students or small groups towards open studies, get involved by proposing and leading new studies for the pool, and use the platform to aggregate independent student projects into a pooled, publishable analysis.
 This pathway supports student learning and produces higher-quality, higher-impact research outcomes.

 Learn more